10.3.1 Import Data from a Database

 In Origin, you can use the SQL Editor to import data from a database.

-- SQL Editor (both Origin 32-bit and 64-bit) -- editor to directly write and edit SQL query.
-It is more convenient for skilled database users.
-It also allows users to define LabTalk variables in the SQL script.
+SQL Editor is an editor to directly write and edit SQL query.
+It is very convenient for skilled database users and allows users to define LabTalk variables in the SQL script.

-This tutorial will show you how to build the connection to a SQL server and extract desired data from specified tables using SQL Editor and Query Builder.
-The SQL database we use here is AdventureWorks database.
-For detailed information of how to attach an AdventureWorks database, please refer to CodePlex website.
+This tutorial will show you how to build the connection to a SQL server and extract desired data from specified tables using SQL Editor.

 What you will learn